lastcoolnameleft/azure-node-docker-paas/readme.md

 * Two final steps:
   * Click on 'Triggers' at the top of the defintion and enable 'Continuous Integration'
   * Next to that click on 'Options' and change the 'Default agent queue' to "Hosted Linux Preview"

-Phew!
-That's a lot of manual steps, sorry!

 <details>
-  <summary>View screenshots (Click to expand)</summary>
+  <summary>View screenshots of this step (Click to expand/collapse)</summary>

-  Screenshots of the four major parts are:
+  Screenshots of the four major steps are:
   ![build-1](imgs/build-1.png)
   ![build-2](imgs/build-2.png)
   ![build-3](imgs/build-3.png)
   ![build-4](imgs/build-4.png)
 </details>

+Phew!
+That's a lot of manual steps, sorry!

 ---